ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/write-a-plugin.md

 This is done by changing the file `packages/core-test-utils/config/testnet/plugins.js` in the root of the `core` repository.

-The plugin must be added to the end, as follows
+The plugin must be added to the end, as follows.

 ```js
 module.exports = {
 ...,